unification-com/xfund-vor/.github/ISSUE_TEMPLATE/oracle.md

 ---
-name: Smart Contract Bug Report
+name: Provider Oracle Bug Report
-about: Report an issue with smart contracts.
+about: Report an issue with the provider oracle software.
-title: '[SC] <replace with report title>'
+title: '[ORACLE] <replace with report title>'
-labels: 'Smart Contracts'
+labels: 'Oracle'
 assignees: ''
 ---

 **Overview**
 [describe the issue you are experiencing]

+**Version**
+[output from `oracle -v`]

 **Information**
-[include information such as the specific contact.sol files, function/method names, code line numbers, contract addresses, Tx hashes and respective links to etherscan etc.]
+[include information such as the specific go files, function/method names, code line numbers, contract addresses, Tx hashes and respective links to etherscan etc.]

 **Expected Result**
 [what should happen]